 Both the Rocky Horror stage show and its perpetually contemporary movie adaptation have served multiple generations as touchstones for queer identity and queer expression, and the movie is a big part of a lot of people’s coming out stories and odysseys of personal affirmation.

 A lot of Bay Area Satanists are huge fans of Rocky Horror in spite of this, but we’d also like to be sensitive to Satanists who fret that the movie undermines the same values so many other people read into the film itself.
-Sometimes it’s hard to know how to balance those variables, but whoever you are, your perspective counts.
+Sometimes it’s hard to know how to balance those variables, but we can at least frankly discuss them.